JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 1. Open the Copilot pane and enter the following prompt:

-     +++Can you help me brainstorm an icebreaker question that would be good for a global audience?
-Provide three options for me to choose from.+++
+     *Can you help me brainstorm an icebreaker question that would be good for a global audience?
+Provide three options for me to choose from.*

      Copilot responds with suggestions for your icebreaker.
 If none of these questions fit what you're looking for, prompt Copilot to generate more suggestions.

+   *Please suggest two different options*

      The first question looks great for our audience, so let's ask Copilot to generate a slide with this question, a corresponding image, and to insert this as the first slide in the presentation.